 Cost and Availability

 Since FPGAs are made by only a few companies and are marketed to a specific audience, they are naturally expensive.
 The FPGAs cost between $75 and $250 for lower-end models.
 Microprocessors, on the other hand, are licensed and made by a plethora of companies and can be found for as low as $40 for a processor/board combo.
-Error!
-Reference source not found. shows the overall comparison between the two methods.
+Table 5 shows the overall comparison between the two methods.

 Table 5 - FPGA versus Microprocessor Comparison